Blocking ads removes funding from us!

 Price: Free of charge+

-The TicWatch Pro is currently for 249,99 euros on Amazon .
+The TicWatch Pro is currently available for 249,99 euros on Amazon .

-The test report for the TicWatch Pro will follow here shortly TechnikNews.
+The review of the TicWatch Pro will follow shortly here on TechnikNews.

 Recommendations for you